 This type of discrimination is usually less obvious than direct discrimination and can often be unintended.
-In law, it is where a provision, criterion or practice is applied equally to a group of employees/job applicants, but has (or will have) the effect of putting those who share a certain protected characteristic at a particular disadvantage when compared to others in the group, and the employer is unable to justify it.
+In law, it is where a provision, criterion or practice is applied equally to a group of employees/job applicants, but has (or will have) the effect of putting those who share a certain protected characteristic at a particular disadvantage when compared to others without the characteristic in the group, and the employer is unable to justify it.

-An employee or job applicant claiming indirect discrimination must show how they have been personally disadvantaged, as well how the discrimination has or would disadvantage other employees or job candidates with the same protected characteristic.
+An employee or job applicant claiming indirect discrimination must show how they have been, or could be, personally disadvantaged.
+They must also show how the application of the 'provision, criterion or practice' has or might disproportionately disadvantage other employees or job candidates with the same protected characteristic.